lsst-sqre/sqr-049/index.rst

     Lists (with pagination) all of the current-valid tokens known to the system.
     Allows restricting the view by token types and users.

+Admin token creation
+    Creates a new token for any user, with a type of either ``user`` or ``service``.
+    This is how new service tokens are created through the UI.
+    It also allows admins to create user tokens to impersonate any user.

 Admin token view
     Shows the details of any single token, including its authentication history.
     The token can be revoked from this page.